erahm/fatbard/README.md

 Getting Started - Backend
 -------------------------

-1. Install Ruby 2.1.1
+1. Install Ruby 2.1.1.
-        * This can easily be done with [RVM](http://rvm.io/rvm/install) using the following commands `sudo apt-get install ruby-rvm`
+        * This can easily be done with [RVM](http://rvm.io/rvm/install) using the following commands:
+            `sudo apt-get install ruby-rvm`

         >This install process may vary based on your Operating System

         `rvm install 2.1.1`
         `rvm use 2.1`
         * Now check your Ruby version with `ruby -v`

 2. Install the [Bundler](http://bundler.io/) gem using `gem install bundler`